am-vyavhare/am-vyavhare/README.md

 ---

 ## 🧠 Currently Working On
-- Learning advanced **React.js** and integrating it with Django
+- Learning Next.js and other web dev technologies integrating it with AI and ML systems
-- Personal portfolio website (in progress)
 - Exploring **machine learning** use cases in web apps

 ---